taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"Finished loading...'A Beginner's Guide to SynTh: SynTh Splicing'; [Classification: *Clearance*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**

 **"In theory, SynTh can be genetically modified to integrate with living cells, using a process derived from the [CRISPR/Cas gene editing system](https://en.wikipedia.org/wiki/CRISPR#Use_for_gene_editing).
 The SynTh-spliced host cells would have modified organelles and cell parts, such as [membrane proteins](https://en.wikipedia.org/wiki/Membrane_protein) that can hold or transport a much higher concentration of [ions](https://en.wikipedia.org/wiki/Ion) at once, allowing them to generate very powerful electromagnetic events within biological tissue while safely dealing with any undesired thermal effects.
 To date, both flexible and fixed SynTh-splicing has only been successful in tissue cultures [in vitro](https://en.wikipedia.org/wiki/In_vitro).
 However, reconfiguring spliced SynTh has proven easier than reconfiguring stitched SynTh.
 SynTh was spliced with living cells [in vivo](https://en.wikipedia.org/wiki/In_vivo) for the first time just before the Global Water Crisis.
 In 2076, a research group led by Dr. Majhee Suh published a protocol for growing biofilms using raw SynTh and [*Anabaena*](https://en.wikipedia.org/wiki/Anabaena), a genus of cyanobacteria.
-It is rumoured that this same team also discovered a method for splicing SynTh with eukaryotic cells, but all records of this research were lost during the Global Water Crisis..."**
+It is rumoured that this same team also developed a method for splicing SynTh with eukaryotic cells, but all records of this research were lost during the Global Water Crisis..."**

 ### Page 1

-**"Somewhere off the eastern edge of the [Caribbean Sea](https://en.wikipedia.org/wiki/Caribbean_Sea)..."**
+**"June 28, 2116: Somewhere off the eastern edge of the [Caribbean Sea](https://en.wikipedia.org/wiki/Caribbean_Sea)..."**

 We are deep underwater.
 An enormous [Columbia-class](https://www.defenseone.com/technology/2017/09/3-questions-americas-next-nuclear-missile-submarine/141317/) [submarine](https://en.wikipedia.org/wiki/Columbia-class_submarine) slips through the dark blue water, shadowed by a [thick, dark blanket of plastic waste floating up above on the surface](https://en.wikipedia.org/wiki/North_Atlantic_garbage_patch).
 A long thin cable full of [hydrophones](https://en.wikipedia.org/wiki/Hydrophone) [trails out behind the sub](https://en.wikipedia.org/wiki/Surveillance_Towed_Array_Sensor_System).
 On the side of the submersible are the letters ["SSBN-831"](https://en.wikipedia.org/wiki/List_of_submarines_of_the_United_States_Navy), the hull number of the [USS *Monterey*](https://en.wikipedia.org/wiki/Area_code_831), which has now been comandeered for use by the World Government Peacekeepers, the planetside branch of the World Government military.
 On the ocean floor below, a [remotely operated underwater vehicle(ROV)](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) has been [digging up](https://en.wikipedia.org/wiki/Submarine_communications_cable#Cable_repair) a [submarine cable](https://www.submarinecablemap.com/#/), [no bigger than a garden hose](https://www.pri.org/stories/2015-04-20/what-links-global-internet-wires-inside-tubes-no-bigger-garden-hose), from the ocean floor and feeding it back up towards the USS *Monterey*, where the cable disappears into the bottom of the submarine.
 The ROV, surrounded by [additional human industrial waste that has sunk to the sea floor](https://www.nature.com/articles/s41559-016-0051), has just cut the cable.
 We see an exhilerated Iri taking its first swim in a real ocean, sending bubbles and ripples through the [microplastics floating in the water](https://iopscience.iop.org/article/10.1088/1748-9326/10/12/124006/pdf).